jia1/jia1.github.io/content/posts/typescript-shortcuts.md

 ---
 TL;DR: I learnt how to (invert a map) and (copy a map and override the values of the copy) in TypeScript.
 Ctrl+F `TYPESCRIPT_SHORTCUT_1` and `TYPESCRIPT_SHORTCUT_2` to get to the code.

-Context: Yesterday, I did not invest time into inverting a TypeScript `Map<string, string>`.
+Context: Yesterday, I didn't invest time into inverting a TypeScript `Map<string, string>`.
 Today, I received feedback that I should extract the encode logic into a function of its own.
 I decided to put in more effort.

 Here's the new original code: